Ljungwaldh/First-Milestone-Project/README.md

 ### Blog Page - For Players & For Coaches

 * Blog post pages for [Players][5] and for [Coaches][7] with image, text and embedded Youtube content, so the user can have a dynamic experience when consuming content from these blog posts
-* [Clickable cards][4] that redirect users to one of two of the other blog categories
+* [Clickable cards][5] that redirect users to one of two of the other blog categories (present on both blog pages for Players and for Coaches)

 ### Blog Page - Inspiration from Others

 * [Blog post][6] with image, text and hyperlinked images so users can easily find where they can buy the recommended books mentioned in the blog post
-* [Clickable cards][4] that redirect users to one of two of the other blog categories
+* [Clickable cards][6] that redirect users to one of two of the other blog categories

 ### Contact